Upper bound of transient growth in accelerating and decelerating wall-driven flows using the Lyapunov method: Introduction

 The transient growth analysis goes beyond classical linear stability analysis and is critical for understanding the evolution and amplification of initial disturbances \cite{schimd2001stability}.
 Linear optimal perturbations computed by singular value decomposition (SVD) of the linearized Navier–Stokes operators show that the transient growth of streamwise‐invariant vortices in steady Hagen–Poiseuille flow is proportional to $\text{Re}^2$ \cite{schmid1994optimal}, where Re is the Reynolds number.
 This reveals a potent transient growth mechanism absent from linear stability analysis.
 Recently, transient growth in decelerating flow is shown to reach $\mathcal{O}(10^5)$ and scales as $10^{\text{Re}}$ at high Reynolds numbers \cite{Linot_Schmid_Taira_2024}, which will grow much faster over Reynolds number than the scaling law $\text{Re}^2$ for steady base flows.
 This transient growth in decelerating flow is driven by the Orr mechanism \cite{orr1907stability} unique to the deceleration period, whereas accelerating flows never exceed the transient growth associated with steady base flows \cite{Linot_Schmid_Taira_2024}.
 Moreover, pulsatile and oscillatory pipe flows show that transient growth of disturbances can be triggered during flow deceleration, which is closely tied to the Stokes‐layer dynamics \cite{xu2021non}.
-However, the time series of transient growth for time-varying flows may not arise from the same initial perturbations \cite{Linot_Schmid_Taira_2024}, which may lead to conservative bounds of the solution trajectory for a given initial condition.
+However, existing transient growth analysis of time-varying flows is not tied to the notion of uniform stability and does not provide an invariant set to bound the solution trajectory.